worldline/observability-workshop/docs/workshop.md

 >
 > Imported dashboards are available directly from the ``Dashboards`` section of Grafana.

-Explore the ``JVM Micrometer`` dashboard: it works almost out of box.
+👀 Explore the ``JVM Micrometer`` dashboard: it works almost out of box.
 It contains a lot of useful information about JVMs running our services.

 The ``application`` filter (top of the dashboard) let you select the service you want to explore metrics.

 ### Incident!

-Now let's simulate some traffic using [Grafana K6](https://k6.io/).
+🛠️ Now let's simulate some traffic using [Grafana K6](https://k6.io/).
 Run the following command:

 ```bash
 $ k6 run -u 5 -d 2m k6/02-payment-smartbank.js
 ```

-Go back to the Grafana dashboard, click on ``Dashboards`` and select ``JVM Micrometer``.
+👀 Go back to the Grafana dashboard, click on ``Dashboards`` and select ``JVM Micrometer``:

-Explore the dashboard for the ``easypay-service``, especially the Garbage collector and CPU statistics.
+* Explore the dashboard for the ``easypay-service``, especially the Garbage collector and CPU statistics.

-Look around the other ``Spring Boot JDBC & HikariCP`` dashboard then and see what happens on the database connection pool for ``easypay-service``.
+* Look around the other ``Spring Boot JDBC & HikariCP`` dashboard then and see what happens on the database connection pool for ``easypay-service``.

 We were talking about an incident, isn’t it?

-Let's go back to the Explore view of Grafana, select Loki as a data source and see what happens!
+👀 Let's go back to the Explore view of Grafana, select Loki as a data source and see what happens!

-Create a query with the following parameters to get error logs of the ``smartbank-gateway`` service:
+🛠️ Create a query with the following parameters to get error logs of the ``smartbank-gateway`` service:

 * Label filters: ``application`` = ``smartbank-gateway``
 * line contains/Json: ``expression``= ``level="level"``
 * label filter expression: ``label`` = ``level ; ``operator`` = ``=~`` ; ``value`` = ``WARN|ERROR``

-Click on ``Run query`` and check out the logs.
+🛠️ Click on ``Run query`` and check out the logs.

 Normally you would get a ``java.lang.OutOfMemoryError`` due to a saturated Java heap space.

-To get additional insights, you can go back to the JVM dashboard and select the ``smartbank-gateway`` application.
+👀 To get additional insights, you can go back to the JVM dashboard and select the ``smartbank-gateway`` application.

 Normally you will see the used JVM Heap reaching the maximum allowed.